-Breast Implants With Fat Transfer – Composite Or Hybrid Breast Augmentation Surgery
+Breast Implants With Fat Transfer – Hybrid Breast Augmentation Sydney by Dr Turner

-- Enhanced cleavage lines can be achieved with selective fat transfer along the medial edge of the breast implant.
+- Enhance your body proportions by refining the appearance of both your breasts and cleavage.
+Enhanced cleavage lines can be achieved with selective fat transfer along the medial edge of the breast implant.

-- Improved upper pole fullness can be achieved with fat transfer to the breast.
+- Eliminate stubborn excess fat from donor sites that traditional fat removal methods struggle to address, then skilfully redistribute this fat to areas requiring additional volume.
+Improved upper pole fullness can be achieved with fat transfer to the breast.

-- As stem cells also get transferred to the breast along with fat tissues, this leads to a good and healthy skin tone.
+- Enjoy the advantages of reduced risks and shorter recovery times compared to implant-based breast enlargement methods.
+As stem cells also get transferred to the breast along with fat tissues, this leads to a good and healthy skin tone.

 - Fat transfer may be an opportunity to correct an asymmetry while also using symmetrical implants, avoiding the implants dropping at different rates.